LazyDom/blog/_posts/2025-08-06-hak5-wifi-pineapple-pager-highlight-reel.md

 Ringtone speaker and vibration motor for that authentic pager buzz—paging you back to the '90s, but with modern flair.

 **4. Tri-Band WiFi**
 Full spectrum coverage across 2.4, 5, and 6 GHz bands with 802.11 a/b/g/n/ac/ax.
-Ready for everything but WiFi 7 (ratified just days ago!).
+Ready for everything but WiFi 7 (ratified just 3 days ago as of this writing!).

 **5. USB Expansion**
 Custom mods and add-ons expand functionality via standard USB and Linux utilities.
 Meshtastic support is already brewing!